-Pope convalescing in hospital after intestinal surgery
+Vatican: Pope alert and well a day after intestinal surgery

 Francis is staying in special, 10th floor suite that the hospital keeps available for use by a pontiff, after Pope John Paul II stayed there several times for various medical problems.

-Twice daily updates on Pope Francis’ condition are expected to be issued by the Vatican, with the first coming later Monday morning.
+Twice daily updates on Francis’ condition were expected to be issued by the Vatican.

-The Vatican said late Sunday that Francis, 84, responded well to the surgery on the lower part of his colon.

-But it didn’t say just what the surgery entailed or how long it lasted.

 Doctors not connected to the pope’s hospitalization have said it is common to perform a re-sectioning of the affected part of the bowel in such cases.